ANANTHA80/aspectjlogger/README.md

 # aspectjlogger
 Helps to debug application by adding logs without touching its code.

 It uses AspectJweaver to weave the code at run time.
-It logs method signature, arguments, return value and exeception thrown.
+It logs method signature, arguments, return value, exeception thrown and execution time.

 How are the steps